Training

 Certified MN Practitioner (Situation)

-Reading what the setup is asking and what it is costing.
-Demand, supply, recovery, reward, underload, and compound patterns over time.
+Understanding what the setup is asking and what it is costing.
+Demand, supply, recovery, reward, underload, and compound buildup over time.

 View program